INDIGENT REHABILITATIVE CARE PROGRAM

 (IRC sign-up form is located at the bottom of this page)

 The CDC reports Stroke costs the United States an estimated $34 billion each year.
-This total includes the cost of health care services, medicines to treat stroke, and missed days of work.
+This total does not include the cost of hospitalization, medicines to treat stroke, and missed days of work.

-The National Stroke and Brain Injury Continuum of Care program provides physical and cognitive rehabilitation that reinforces, strengthens and further builds upon skills learned in acute and outpatient therapies.
-Specialized continuum of care rehabilitation sessions with Rehab and Beyond are designed to improve balance, motor function, coordination, memory, including deficits caused by paralysis, and more.
+The National Stroke and Brain Injury Continuum of Care program provides physical and cognitive rehabilitation that reinforces, strengthens, and further builds upon skills learned in acute and outpatient therapies.
+Our specialized continuum of care rehabilitation sessions are designed to increase safety by improving balance and strengthening motor function, coordination and memory.
+This life-changing rehabilitation also focuses on deficits caused by paralysis.
 Each recovery plan is specifically tailored to meet the needs of participating survivors.
-This specialization improves quality of life, increases safety, and promotes prolonged life expectancy for stroke and brain injury survivors.
+This specialization improves the quality of life, increases safety, and promotes prolonged life expectancy for stroke and brain injury survivors.

-Continue reading to see if you or a loved one qualifies for RTS
+Continue reading to see if you or a loved one qualifies for IRC

 Requirements of Eligibility

 ● Must be a Stroke or Brain Injury survivor

 ● Patient must be able to show proof of therapy denial or inability to self-fund rehabilitation.
 This can be proven from the current case manager letter or income/debt ratio form.